vmware-archive/kubeless/docs/runtimes.md

 You can check basic examples of every language supported in the [examples](https://github.com/kubeless/kubeless/tree/master/examples) folder.

+### Runtime user

+As a [Security Context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) functions are configured to run with an unprivileged user (UID 1000) by default.
+This prevent functions from having root privileges and ensure compatibility with OpenShift clusters.
+This default behaviour can be overriden specifying a different Security Context in the `Deployment` template that is part of the Function Spec.

 ## Configuring Default Runtime Container Images

 The Kubeless controller defines a set of default container images per supported runtime variant.